Quantization for decentralized learning under subspace constraints: Mean-square and bit rate stability analysis

-\cblue{However, this setup requires a careful inspection since small values of $\sigma^2_{q,k}$ imply small quantization errors, which might in principle require large bit rates.
+{However, this setup requires a careful inspection since small values of $\sigma^2_{q,k}$ imply small quantization errors, which might in principle require large bit rates.
 Consequently, in the small step-size regime ($\mu\rightarrow 0$), the bit rate might increase without bound when $\sigma^2_{q,k}\propto \mu^2$.
 Our goal then becomes to find a quantization scheme that achieves the classical small estimation error result $\limsup_{i\rightarrow\infty}\expec\|w^o_k-\bw_{k,i}\|^2=O(\mu)$ while guaranteeing that the bit rate stays bounded as $\mu\rightarrow 0$.
-In the next theorem, we will be able to show that the variable-rate scheme illustrated in Sec.~\ref{subsec: Uniform and non-uniform randomized quantizers} achieves both objectives.}
+In the next theorem, we will be able to show that the variable-rate scheme illustrated in Sec.~\ref{subsec: Uniform and non-uniform randomized quantizers} achieves both objectives.} \cblue{This theoretical finding will be further illustrated in the simulation section~\ref{subsec: Effect of the small step-size parameter}.}